jacobjulagay/COVID-19_vaccine/README.md

 ## About The Project
 The goal of this project is to find insights about the Covid-19 vaccine distribution and demographic.
 Also, I will be talking about how I automated the pulling of data from the CDC Website and Github.

 In order to store all of this data, I used MySQL.
 Since I am working with a team, I wanted all of us to have the same database.
-So I decided to learn how to host our MySQL Server onto AWS using their Relational DataBase Service (RDS).
+So I decided to learn how to host our MySQL Server onto AWS using their Relational Database Service (RDS).

 Once, everyone is connected to AWS, we then connect to a data visualiztion software like Tableau or Power BI to find insights within the data.